jackocnr/intl-tel-input/react/README.md

 **inputProps**
 Type: `Object`
-The props to pass to the input element e.g. `className`, `placeholder`, `required`, `disabled`, `onBlur` etc.
+The props to pass to the input element e.g. `className`, `placeholder`, `required`, `onBlur` etc. _Note: we recommend using the separate `disabled` prop instead of `inputProps.disabled`._

 **disabled**
 Type: `Boolean`, Default: `false`
-Disables input and selecting country. _Note that if you want to disable both input and selecting country, we recommend using this._
+Sets the disabled attribute of both the telephone input and selected country button. _Note: we recommend using this instead of `inputProps.disabled`._

 ## Accessing Instance Methods